-The major in Physical Education (PE) is an undergraduate degree program approved by the Florida Dept. of Education (FL-DOE) for teacher certification.
-The Bachelor of Science degree in Physical Education, prepares the student to teach physical education, fitness, and wellness in the primary, elementary, and/or secondary schools.
-The Physical Education major requires a total of 126 semester hours with 49 credit hours of major coursework (beyond the SES core of 25 credits) that are specific to the Physical Education Teacher Education Program (PE-TEP).
-The minimum grade of C is required in all major, SES core, education, and co-requisite courses.
+The Bachelor of Science degree in Physical Education (PE) prepares the student to teach physical education, fitness, and wellness in the primary, elementary, and/or secondary schools (K-12).
+The Physical Education major requires a total of up to 127 semester hours of coursework.
+The minimum grade of C is required in all major, SES core, education, and corequisite courses.